 And guess what… The universe is responding.

 Will I go slow?
 Yes.
 At least, that’s the plan.
 Will I be listening for that rush?
 Always.
 And will I know it when I feel it?
-I will at least know that I am spiraling into an altered state, from which my judgement as well as the laws of space and time will be significantly altered.
+I will at least know that I am spiraling into an altered state, from which my judgment as well as the laws of space and time will be significantly altered.

 Sure, I’m willing.
 Let’s jump to light speed.